Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Introduction

+\revision{Multiple recent works have explored model merging to reduce the cost.
+The works use the downstream performance of mergings with different scaling parameters to estimate cheap surrogates for Pareto front estimation.
+For example,~\citep{li2025map} use quadratic surrogates that require no finetuning and are extremely cheap to compute, and~\citet{li2026decouple, wang2026mergemix} use regression-based surrogates.} While this can work well, it is unclear whether such surrogates are sufficient and whether there exist better alternatives.
+The impact of \revision{the} merging method on the quality of the estimated Pareto fronts is \revision{in general} not well understood.
+No work has yet explicitly considered designing new model-merging methods aiming to directly improve the quality of Pareto-front estimates.

+In this paper, we fill this gap by proposing a new Bayesian approach called Variational Model Merging. \revision{In our method, approximations of a joint posterior are built by multiplying task-specific distributions.
+These operations can easily be mapped to model merging methods, as shown in~\cref{fig:methodIllustration}}.
+Our main theoretical result uses this mapping to show that more flexible posteriors necessarily yield better surrogates.
+For example, a less expressive posterior such as isotropic Gaussian gives rise to linear surrogates, while a full Gaussian posterior yields a better quadratic surrogate.
+The result suggests that merging methods corresponding to more flexible posteriors should yield better quality Pareto-front estimates.

-We propose a Bayesian approach where more flexible posteriors yield better previews but with slightly higher costs (\cref{fig:1bApproximationsParetoSet,fig:1cApproximationsParetoSet}).~For instance, we show that Task Arithmetic \citep{ilharco2023editing} for LLMs corresponds to isotropic Gaussian posteriors, while better (and slightly more costly) Hessian-based methods \citep{daheim2024model} employ more flexible Gaussian forms.
-We generalize this result to generic exponential-family posteriors and present a recipe to derive new merging \revision{strategies.} We validate our method on several benchmarks on vision and natural-language transformers.
-For example, we experiment with image classification using Vision Transformers (ViTs)~\citep{dosovitskiy2021an} of 86M parameters and adding new languages to GEMMA with 2B parameters~\citep{gemmateam2024gemmaopenmodelsbased} for machine translation.
-Our results consistently show that \revision{more flexible posteriors produce better previews and helps us choose weights to perform more accurate multitask finetuning.} Our work combines ideas from model merging and Bayesian learning to improve multitask finetuning.
+Apart from our theoretical result, we also derive a practical model merging method by using a mixture-of-Gaussian posterior.
+This new approach is more flexible than quadratic surrogates and yields better estimate in practice (\cref{fig:variationalMergingComparison}).
+This result is validated on several benchmarks on vision and language transformers.
+For example, we experiment with image classification using Vision Transformers (ViTs)~\citep{dosovitskiy2021an} of 86M parameters and adding new languages to GEMMA-2B~\citep{gemmateam2024gemmaopenmodelsbased} for machine translation.
+Our work exploits the power of Bayesian methods and model merging to quickly and accurately explore trade-offs models in the Pareto front of multitask finetuning.